telerik/blazor-docs/knowledge-base/textbox-validate-on-change.md

     {
         person.theTbValue = (string)theUserInput;

-        //you need to tell the edit context to re-validate the current data
-        //so you need to create your own edit context, not just a model MyEditContext.Validate();
+        // We want to control when validation happens.
+To do that, we need to have
+	// the EditContext object, and to call its .Validate() method
+	// In this example, we use the OnChange event of the Telerik component
+	// to avoid the default behavior where validation happens on every ValueChanged event MyEditContext.Validate();
     }